The Ultimate Guide for the WhatsApp Business API & How to Get Started

 All our clients have found that communication via WhatsApp’s API for businesses saves them time and money, as well as improves customer engagement.

 For a consultation to explore your use case and discuss your requirements, contact Unifonic to book an appointment with one of our experts.

 Unifonic’s pricing model for the WhatsApp Business API is based on the following bundles:

 WhatsApp Template messages use pre-approved message templates for outbound notifications like delivery alerts and appointment reminders.
 They cannot be used for marketing.
 You must use a WhatsApp Template Message if more than 24 hours have elapsed since the user last responded to you.
 Any other type of message will fail.
 And there’s different pricing for each country and depending on the number of messages you’ll send.

 WhatsApp Session messages are any messages sent and received in response to a user-initiated message to your application.

 Monthly Active Users (MAU)

-The number of users that interact with your WhatsApp account monthly, where the same user with the same mobile number is engaging with your WhatsApp account every day with no limit on session messages and still count as one user for one month.
-We provide bundles for MAU based on the business need.
+The number of users that interact with your WhatsApp account monthly, where the same user with the same mobile number is engaging with your WhatsApp account every day.
+There is no limit on session messages with Unifonic.
+We provide WhatsApp business bundles for MAU based on your specific needs.

-Are you ready to digitalize the retail sector and automate ecommerce?
-Do you want to provide simple and hassle-free purchases for customers?
-Request a WhatsApp Business API account from unifonic today and unleash opportunities for your business.
+Are you ready to digitise the retail sector and automate e-commerce?
+Do you want to provide simple and hassle-free purchases for your customers?
+Request a WhatsApp Business API account from Unifonic today and unlock opportunities for your business.